hurwitzlab/biosys-analytics/lectures/01-intro/intro.md

 # About The Author

+> "Computer programming has always been a self-taught, maverick occupation." - Ellen Ullman

 My undergraduate degree was in English and music.
 I learned to program on my own and on the job starting in 1995, so I started relatively late and wasn’t formally trained in programming until much later in my MS program.
 I say this so you know that everyone starts somewhere, some later than others, but it’s like the joke “When is the best time to plant a tree?
 Thirty years ago.
 When is the second best time?
 Now.”
 Now is a great time to become a programmer.
 I look forward to teaching you what I’ve learned in course of 20+ years of programming in industry and bioinformatics.